picosonic/bbc-fdc/tools/README.md

  * `8` - Unable to read sector data
  * `9` - Unable to allocate memory for decompression
  * `10` - Sector data CRC mismatch

+# checkwoz

+checkwoz - Check the contents of a **.woz** (Applesauce) file for debug purposes

+checkwoz will validate the woz magic identifier against woz format version 1 and 2, the binary marker and LFCRLF, to make sure it hasn't been transferred in ASCII mode, then validate the CRC32 checksum of the file.
+It will then traverse the file reading each chunk and displaying details about that chunk.
+The INFO block is decoded into a human readable form, and the META chunk is displayed in full.
+Supported chunks are INFO, META, TMAP, TRKS, FLUX and WRIT.

+## Syntax :

+`[input_woz_file]`

+## Return codes :

+ * `0` - Success
+ * `1` - Error with command line arguments
+ * `2` - Error opening woz file
+ * `3` - Error validating header
+ * `4` - Error during chunk processing

 ## BBC Micro DFS Notes :